Cerebras/inference-examples/ai-workflow-llamaindex/README.md

-## Crypto Agentic Workflows: LlamaIndex
+## "Alien" Agentic Workflows: LlamaIndex

 This tutorial outlines the setup, code structure, and the implementation of a simple agentic workflow using Cerebras and LlamaIndex.